 Complete the New Owner Registration Form on the following page.
-The Model Name, Product Identification Number (PIN), and serial number is located on a plate inside the operator's cab.
-The six-digit serial number is shown on a plate on the outside of the operator's cab.
+The Model Name, Product Identification Number (PIN), and serial number is located on a plate on the side of the pedestal at the Street side operator control stand.

 LOAD KING WARRANTY DATA RECORD